astelmach01/tinylang/docs/getting_started.md

 ### On Windows:

-Download the installer from the [official Python website](https://www.python.org/downloads/windows/) and follow the installation instructions.
+Download the installer from the [🌐 official Python website](https://www.python.org/downloads/windows/) and follow the installation instructions.

 ## Installing pip